Table of Contents

-The sartorius muscle originates at the anterior superior iliac spine, running in a slight S-shaped curve like a long belt across the front and inner part of the thigh and passing in dorsomedial direction (= to the back and middle of the body) over the knee towards the lower leg.
+The sartorius muscle originates anteriorly in the superior iliac spine, running along a slight S-shaped curve similar to a long belt across the front and inner segments of the thigh and traveling in a dorsomedial direction (= to the back and middle of the body) over the knee towards the lower leg.

 Muscle Performance Test of the Sartorius Muscle

-Subsequently, the patient’s leg is brought into approx. 30° – 45° abduction with maximum external rotation, slight flexion in the hip joint and simultaneous flexion in the knee joint.
-According to this, the patient’s right foot is now at approximately the same level as the opposite left knee.
+Subsequently, the patient’s leg is brought into approx. 30°–45° abduction with maximum external rotation, slight flexion in the hip joint and simultaneous flexion in the knee joint.
+Accordingly, the patient’s right foot is now at approx. the same level as the opposite left knee.

-The examiner will start with the test pressure, and the patient will push against him with maximum resistance.
+The examiner starts with the test pressure, and the patient pushes against him with maximum resistance.

 Function and Innervation of the Sartorius Muscle

-The sartorius muscle has an important stabilizing function for the medial side of the knee as well as for the iliac bone in anterior direction.
+The sartorius muscle stabilizes the medial side of the knee, as well as the iliac bone anteriorly.

-Like the rectus femoris muscle, the sartorius muscle is also innervated by the femoral nerve.
+Similar to the rectus femoris, the sartorius is also innervated by the femoral nerve.

 Muscle Performance Test of the Popliteus Muscle

-The muscle performance test of the popliteus muscle can be done either in sitting, prone, or supine position.
-The patient lies on an examination table and has his knee and his ankle flexed at 90°.
+The muscle performance test of the popliteus muscle can be done either in a sitting, prone or supine position.
+The patient lies on an examination table and has his knee and ankle flexed at 90°.
 Stabilizing with one hand, the examiner holds the calcaneus from the back and outside.
-With the other hand, the examiner has a broad contact on the inner foot.
+With the other hand, the examiner makes a broad contact on the inner foot.

 The examiner applies test pressure in the direction of the external rotation of the tibia over the lever of the foot.
-At this, it is not important if the examiner is able to rotate the foot, but that the tubercle of the tibia is held fix.
+Although it is not important to rotate the foot, the tubercle of the tibia is held immobile.

 Function and Innervation of the Popliteus Muscle

-The popliteus muscle is considered a weak medial rotator and flexor of the knee, but plays an important role as stabilizer of the dorsal knee joint.
+The popliteus muscle is considered a weak medial rotator and flexor of the knee but plays an important role as a stabilizer of the dorsal knee joint.

-- Contraction: In a tightly expanded knee joint (e.g., in a supporting leg), it causes contraction in order to prevent hyperextension or a snapping of the knee joint, and it thus supports the absorption of shock loads.
+- Contraction in a tightly expanded knee joint (e.g., in a supporting leg) to prevent hyperextension or snapping of the knee joint, and thereby facilitates shock absorption under heavy loads

-For this reason, it is possible that the cruciate ligaments loosen and allow an introduced flexion of the knee joint.
-During the flexion, the popliteus muscle pulls the lateral meniscus dorsally to the tibia, thus preventing its entrapment.
-Therefore, the lateral meniscus is not only passively more flexible than the medial; it is also actively drawn dorsally in flexion.
+For this reason, it is possible that the cruciate ligaments loosen and allow flexion of the knee joint.
+During flexion, the popliteus muscle pulls the lateral meniscus dorsally to the tibia, to prevent its entrapment.
+Therefore, the lateral meniscus exhibits higher passive flexion than the medial muscle and is also active dorsally during flexion.